gideontong/Authentic/README.md

 ### Downloading

-You can download the Authentic app from the Chrome Webstore soon!
-Stay tuned at this page to receive updates!
+You can download the Authentic app from the [Chrome Webstore](https://chrome.google.com/webstore/detail/authentic/bnaenhngabgblghlllellinfkgcjbhfp/related)!

 ### Livestream